onlurking/blog/content/reading.md

 ## Reading

 - [Company of One: Why Staying Small is the Next Big Thing for Business](https://ofone.co) <br>by Paul Jarvis
+- [CSS Refactoring: Architect Your Stylesheets For Success](http://www.cssrefactoringbook.com/) <br>by Steve Lindstrom

 ## Backlog